Taha533/Pneumonia-Detection-WebApp-and-deployment-using-HF-Spaces/README.md

 - [Contributing](#contributing)
 - [License](#license)

-This project aims to detect pneumonia using the VGG19 convolutional neural network model.
+This project aims to classify pneumonia using the transfer learning model VGG19.
 The dataset used for training the model consists of 5,856 images of chest X-rays.
 The trained model can classify whether an input chest X-ray image is positive or negative for pneumonia.

 ## Dataset
 The dataset used in this project contains 5,856 chest X-ray images.
 It includes both pneumonia-positive and pneumonia-negative cases.
 You can obtain the dataset from this [source](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).